zeruniverse/Password-Manager/README.md

 New version usually comes with algorithm updates and will NOT be compatible with any previous versions.
 To switch to new version:
 ###Old version < 5.11
 + Open your old password manager and take a screenshot of all your accounts and passwords.
 (If your version is later than 5.0, you can use backup function and then go to recovery page to recover it.
 You'll get all your accounts and passwords on screen there.)
-+ Clear all your tables in database (The table structure has not been changed, you don't need to drop them)
++ Drop your tables in database and import `initial.sql`
 + Replace the old password manager files with the new version on your server (don't forget to modify `config.php`)
 + Register a new account for password manager
 + Create all your accounts back (Please note it's recommended to change passwords for all of your accounts when you upgrade)